davidpaley/dreamland/docs/database-population.md

 1. Check DailyAccountBalance, the account TOKEN_INVENTORY with the daily ID and get the amount `debit - credit`
 2. Update the table TokenTransaction with the new exchange
 3. Update JournalEntries table with the 2 records for the Token Ledger

-   a) Add record with TOKENS_EXCHANGED, debit (with the amount of tokens to exchange)
+- Add record with TOKENS_EXCHANGED, debit (with the amount of tokens to exchange)
-   b) Add record with TOKEN_INVENTORY, credit, with the same amount
+- Add record with TOKEN_INVENTORY, credit, with the same amount

-4. Update daily balance table and account balance table with the totals (the records for TOKENS_EXCHANGED y TOKEN_INVENTORY)
+4. Update daily balance table and account balance table with the totals (the records for TOKENS_EXCHANGED and TOKEN_INVENTORY)
 5. Update JournalEntries table for USD Ledger

-   a) Add record with USD_INVENTORY, debit (with the amount of tokens times the exchange rate of that moment)
+- Add record with USD_INVENTORY, debit (with the amount of tokens times the exchange rate of that moment)
-   b) Add record with USD_EARNED, credit, with the same value
+- Add record with USD_EARNED, credit, with the same value

 6. Update DailyBalance table and AccountBalance for USD (the records for USD_INVENTORY and USD_EARNED)